 It explains why we often feel overwhelmed and don’t get things done despite being busy all day long.

 Bug (software defects) Fix, Root Cause Analysis Applies to Feedback and Growth.

-When a bug report comes, as developers, we sometimes push back saying it is not a real issue.
+As developers, when a bug report comes, we sometimes push back, saying it is not a real issue.
 And when that doesn’t work, we investigate the issue.
-For example, we want to know the expected VS the actual behavior, the user context (in what condition it is happening), etc, so that we can recreate the issue and then explore the root cause of the problem before we fix it.
+For example, we want to know the expected VS, the actual behavior, the user context (in what condition it is happening), etc., to recreate the issue and then explore the root cause of the problem before we fix it.

 In coaching, clients often bring developmental feedback (“bug report”) they receive at their workplace.
-The feedback often doesn’t resonate with the receiver because he/she doesn’t have enough context.
-If they don’t understand what the feedback means to them, they don’t accept and become defensive (like a developer pushing back on a bug).
-A coach can help make sense of the feedback (the context of the bug report) and then explore the “root cause” and eventually invent a “proper fix” for the issue.
+The feedback often doesn’t resonate with the receiver because they don’t have enough context.
+If they don’t understand what the feedback means to them, they don’t accept it and become defensive (like a developer pushing back on a bug).
+A coach can help make sense of the feedback (the context of the bug report) and then explore the “root cause,” and eventually invent a “proper fix” for the issue.
 This way, the change is more meaningful and sustainable for the client.
 In software analogy, the code becomes more robust as a result of the bug fix.
 I wrote more about a client here.

 Agile/Iterative Process Applies to Professional Development Goals.